2018 San Jose State Spartans football team

 The 2018 San Jose State Spartans football team represented San Jose State University in the 2018 NCAA Division I FBS football season.
 The Spartans were led by second-year head coach Brent Brennan and played their home games at CEFCU Stadium.
 San José State was a member of the Mountain West Conference in the West Division.
 They finished the season 1–11, 1–7 in Mountain West play to finish in last place in the West Division.

-Previous season

-San José State fired former head coach Ron Caragher due to Caragher's failure of continuing the success of the 2012 San Jose State Spartans football team.
-As a result, San José State hired Brent Brennan as the head coach, who was a wide receivers coach at Oregon State.
-The Spartans came in with a completely new coaching staff, only to finish 2–11 in the season, and 1–7 in conference play.

-NFL Draft selections

-The Spartans had one individual selected in the 2018 NFL Draft.